Czino/inputs-outputs-functions/Populus spp. - Poplar.md

 Poplars, found in diverse habitats from riverbanks to upland areas, play a significant role in carbon sequestration, helping mitigate climate change.
-These [[fast-growing]] trees also contribute to soil health and water regulation while providing habitat and food for various species, including caterpillars, birds, and mammals.
+These [[Fast-growing|fast-growing]] trees also contribute to soil health and water regulation while providing habitat and food for various species, including caterpillars, birds, and mammals.

 ## Inputs
 - [[Hardiness zone 3]][^1]